grnet/ganetimgr/docs/source/admin.rst

 Cluster Setup
 -------------

-Ganetimgr needs a set of RAPI credentials to communicate with a cluster.
+ganetimgr needs a set of RAPI credentials to communicate with a cluster.
 These need to be created manually.
-The next steps need to be repeated for every cluster you wish to administrer with ganetimgr.
+The next steps need to be repeated for every cluster you wish to administer with ganetimgr.

 Create (or edit if it already exists) the ``/var/lib/ganeti/rapi/users`` file on every node at the cluster like this::